-The following study proposes to compare simulated occurrence of both low/short, medium, and high/long frequency/duration behaviours, as well as similar observation intervals for pinpoint and one-zero sampling methods.
+The following study proposes to compare computer simulated occurrences of both low/short, medium, and high/long frequency/duration behaviours, as well as similar observation intervals for pinpoint and one-zero sampling methods.
 We hypothesized two results: (1) one-zero sampling would be better suited (i.e., less biased) for detecting the occurrence of low frequency (event) behaviours, particularly when comparing less frequent pinpoint and one-zero observation methods (e.g., 500 second observation intervals), and (2) pinpoint sampling would provide a less biased representation of percentages of occurrence for both low, medium, and high duration (state) behaviours than one-zero sampling.

 Methods

-For all simulations, continuous recording methods were generated for both frequency of occurrence and percentage of occurrence, with two different non-continuous sampling methods directly compared: pinpoint (instantaneous) and one-zero (interval) sampling.
+For all simulations, continuous recording methods were computer generated for both frequency of occurrence and percentage of occurrence, with two different non-continuous sampling methods directly compared: pinpoint (instantaneous) and one-zero (interval) sampling.
 Independent variables were split into two categories: Response frequency (to measure the ability of both behaviour methods to detect short, event behaviours) and response duration (to measure the ability of the methods in assessing long-term, state behaviours).
 Three levels for response frequency and response duration were determined, based on an arbitrarily level of frequency/duration: 3 s, 30 s, and 300 s.
 The interval lengths for both pinpoint and one-zero sampling were set at 5 s, 50 s, and 500 s, in order to compare the effect of interval length on test accuracy.

 2.1.
 Simulations

 All of the simulations were done in the R computing language using the GUI RStudio (code publicly available at https://github.com/jonotuke/animal_simulation_2020).
-For the response frequency simulations, for a frequency of every k seconds, we split the entire time period into b blocks of length k seconds.
+For the response frequency simulations, with a frequency of every k seconds, we split the entire time period into b blocks of length k seconds.
 We then randomly selected one second within each block using a discrete uniform distribution and designated that as the time the event occurred.
 An example of a simulation with all three frequencies is given in Figure 1.

 Figure 1.
 Example of simulated data for response frequency for high (3 s), medium (30 s), and low (300 s) frequency behaviours.
 This results in the frequency (event) occurring for exactly 33, 3.3, and 0.3% of the one-hour simulation, respectively.

-For the response duration simulations, of duration d, we split the entire time period into 6 blocks, each of length 600 seconds.
+For the response duration simulations, with a duration d seconds, we split the entire time period into 6 blocks, each of length 600 seconds.
 For each block, we then chose a random number using a discrete uniform on the numbers from 1 to (600 – d), this was then designated as the start time of the event in the block, and the end time of the event was this time plus d.
 Each block had its own random starting time.
 An example of a simulation with all three durations is given in Figure 2.

 Figure 2.
 Example of simulated data for response duration for short (3 s), medium (30 s), and long (300 s) duration behaviours.
 The location of each state was selected at random within its 600 s period.
 This results in the duration (state) occurring for exactly 0.5, 5, and 50% of the one-hour simulation, respectively.